 Hiring a contractor to tackle your upcoming home project is no small undertaking.
-Whether it’s a renovation, remodel, new construction or specialty work like plumbing or drywall, it's important to find a good contractor who will stay within your budget and on time.
+Whether it’s a renovation project, a remodel, a maintenance task, new construction or specialty work like plumbing or drywall, it's important to find a good contractor who will stay within your budget and on time.

-This guide demystifies the process of finding the right contractor for your home renovation or build.
+This guide demystifies the process of finding the right professionals for your home repairs, improvements and maintenance needs.
 If you're a homeowner, keep reading to get tips on how to find, vet and work with contractors and receive bids for your next project.

-First of all, you need to determine if you truly need a contractor for your home improvement project or renovation.
+Before you can start looking for contractors, decide if you truly need a contractor for your home improvement project or renovation.
 General contractors and subcontractors can help with almost any project you’re working on, including kitchen remodels, bathroom renovations and other types of construction and remodeling projects.
+Here's a closer look at the difference between general contractors, subcontractors and other types of professionals.

 Depending on your project’s scope, you might need to hire a general contractor.
 A general contractor supervises, coordinates and manages your project.
 They’ll go over the plans, materials and costs to help ensure your project stays within your budget.